 Our international keynote speaker Dr. Miranda Rose from Melbourne, Australia was a highlight for many.

-The 2015 conference will be held in Auckland - more details to come.
+The 2015 conference will be held in Auckland on the 19th and 20th of November.
+Go here for more information.

 New Zealand Stroke and Aphasia Handbook